Symbol and Society

 - The CALA Committee will assign all relevant schedules to accepted individuals and groups.

-- Presenters must register and pay prior to August 25, 2022, to confirm their place at the GLOCAL CALA 2022, and hence for their presentations to be confirmed in the program.
+- Presenters must register and pay prior to March 23, 2022, to confirm their place at the CALA 2022, and hence for their presentations to be confirmed in the program.

 - Presenters are required to organize their own travel and accommodation arrangements.
 The CALA Organizers have secured accommodation at various locations around the city (see link for accommodation), details of which will be available for booking when registering for the CALA.

 - Colloquia provide an opportunity for several presenters within the boundaries of a theme or topic to present together in a supportive environment.
 Colloquium organizers can tailor time lengths to each presentation, but must allow time to include opening and closing remarks, presentations, and audience interaction.

 - The colloquium chair is responsible for organizing the group and for submitting the colloquium in the Call for Papers platform on behalf of all their contributors.

 - All colloquium submissions must be uploaded to the submission site using the Colloquium Submission Form Template provided.

 - Panel organizers here will be responsible for panel chairs.
 Time keepers will be provided by the CALA.